 While the advantage is clear, what’s not is what these spending accounts are and how to use them.
 In a sea of pre-tax account acronyms–HSA, FSA, LPFSA, DCFSA, and so on–it’s critical to educate employees, eliminate confusion, and help your workforce put pre-tax programs to good use.
 Equal in importance is that employers know the steps to take to ensure that pre-tax programs are up and running for employees.

-Join us for the December Forma office hours where Megan Burns, Benefits Strategy Lead at Forma, and Brian Gilmore, Lead Benefits Counsel at Newfront discuss:
+Watch on-demand webinar where Megan Burns, Benefits Strategy Lead at Forma, and Brian Gilmore, Lead Benefits Counsel at Newfront discuss:

 - The various types of pre-tax accounts

 - Common administrative and compliance pitfalls to avoid